chrishop/podcast-dl/README.md

   -D DATE_TO, --date-to DATE_TO           the newest date you want your podcasts in the format dd/mm/yy

   -F, --force-download                    re-download podcasts even if they already exist

+  -a, --all                               downloads all podcasts on the rss
 ```